2022 General Rules

 ** Not awarded during the Junior Angler Tournament.

-Top Club Member, Male, Lady, Junior, and Boat awards will be determined by TOTAL POINTS including catch and release points with line class multiplier and points from all other eligible fish (1point per pound).
+Top Club Boat, Lady, Junior, and Small Boat awards will be determined by TOTAL POINTS including catch and release points and points from all other eligible fish (1point per pound).
 Ties will be broken using GPS time of release.
 If no billfish are released in a prize category, the first fish to the dock will be used to break any ties.

 Catch and Release Rules

 Points will be awarded for catch and release billfish.
-The catch and release tournament PRIZES are awarded to boats according to catch and release point totals including line class bonus multipliers.
-The catch and release Cash Awards are awarded to boats according to catch and release point totals WITHOUT LINE CLASS BONUS MULTIPLIERS.
+The catch and release tournament PRIZES and CASH AWARDS are awarded to boats according to catch and release point totals WITHOUT LINE CLASS BONUS MULTIPLIERS.
 All released billfish shall be reported to an official committee boat in order to obtain a verification number.
 All catch and release video submissions will be reviewed and, if verified, documentation of video verification will be given to the angler or boat representative by the weigh master, dock staff, or member of the tournament committee.